 Senior Experience: This is fulfilled in the senior year by taking either: HIST 430 Senior Seminar or HIST 451/452 Two-semester Senior Research.

-Area Requirements: To ensure that students engage diverse fields of history, the department requires that each major complete one introductory course at the 100 or 200 level (excluding Hist-290) in three of the following geographic areas: Europe, the United States, the Atlantic World, Africa, the Middle East, East Asia, and Latin America.
+Area Requirements: To ensure that students engage diverse fields of history, the department requires that each major complete one introductory course at the 100 or 200 level (excluding Hist-190 and Hist-290) in three of the following geographic areas: Europe, the United States, the Atlantic World, Africa, the Middle East, East Asia, and Latin America.
 One of these courses must focus on history prior to 1800 (pre-modern).
 One of these three courses must cover the West and one must cover the World.